Measurements of Higgs boson production by gluon-gluon fusion and vector-boson fusion using $H\rightarrow W W^* \rightarrow e\nu \mu\nu$ decays in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Systematic uncertainties

 \subsection{Experimental uncertainties}

+The uncertainties related to the reconstruction of the objects used in the analysis are determined using data-driven methods on high-statistics samples of processes such as $Z\to\ell\ell$.
 Uncertainties associated with the selected leptons originate from the reconstruction and identification efficiency, the energy (or momentum) scale and resolution, and the isolation efficiency~\cite{EGAM-2018-01,ATLAS:2020auj}.
 For jets, uncertainties arise from the jet energy scale and resolution~\cite{PERF-2016-04}, the jet-vertex tagger's performance, and the $b$-jet identification~\cite{FTAG-2018-01}.
 Furthermore, uncertainties due to the trigger selection~\cite{TRIG-2018-05,TRIG-2018-01} and the soft term in the reconstruction of \met~\cite{PERF-2016-07} are estimated.
 The uncertainty in the modeling of pileup for simulated samples is estimated by varying the reweighting to the profile in data within its uncertainties.
 The uncertainty in the combined 2015--2018 integrated luminosity is 1.7\% \cite{ATLAS-CONF-2019-021}, obtained using the LUCID-2 detector~\cite{Avoni:2018iuv} for the primary luminosity measurements.
 The integrated luminosity uncertainty is only applied to the Higgs boson signal and to background processes that are normalized to theoretical predictions.

 Three sources of uncertainty related to the extrapolation factor used in the data-driven Mis-Id background estimate are considered: the statistical uncertainty of the extrapolation factor itself, an uncertainty related to the subtraction of processes with two prompt leptons from the $Z$+jets-enriched sample used to derive the extrapolation factor, and an uncertainty in the sample composition correction factor.
+Together, they amount to a total uncertainty on the electron (muon) extrapolation factor ranging from $10\%$ ($12\%$) at low $\pt$ to $35\%$ ($75\%$) at high $\pt$ where there is a small number of Mis-Id leptons.

 The largest experimental uncertainties affecting the ggF measurement come from the $b$-jet identification, the pileup modeling, the jet energy resolution, and the Mis-Id background estimate.
 For the VBF measurement, the largest experimental uncertainty comes from the \met reconstruction.